 - Md.
 Code Real Property Article, Title 12: Eminent Domain

-The official source of the federal statutes is the United States Code.
+The official source for the federal statutes is the United States Code.
 All Maryland law libraries (list) and many Maryland public libraries (see SAILOR, Maryland's Online Public Information Network sponsored by Maryland public libraries) carry the United States Code in print.
-Many of the same libraries also carry one of the unofficial versions, the United States Code Annotated and the United States Code Service.
-It is a good idea to do your federal statute research in one of these unofficial print versions of the Code, because they are both more up-to-date than the official Code, and because they include summaries of cases that interpret each statute.
-Because there is no up-to-date free version of the United States Code on the web, we will not link to it here.
+Many of the same libraries also carry one of the unofficial print versions, the United States Code Annotated and the United States Code Service.
+It may be more helpful to do your federal statute research in one of these unofficial print versions of the Code because they are both more up-to-date than the official Code.
+The print versions also include summaries of cases interpreting the statute.
+There is no up-to-date free version of the United States Code on the web, therefore, we will not link to it here.
 However, below are some important federal housing-related statutes that you might want to look up in print:

 - The Fair Housing Act, 42 U.S.C.
 Sections 3601-3631 (prohibits discrimination in the sale or rental of housing)

 - The Department of Housing and Urban Development Act, 42 U.S.C.
 Sections 3531-3549 (created the Department of Housing and Urban Development, which provides assistance with home buying, development, and improvements)

 - The Manufactured Housing Construction and Safety Standards Act, 42 U.S.C.
 Sections 5401-5426

 The Maryland State Department of Assessments and Taxation ("SDAT") appraises taxable property at market value and certifies property values to local governments for tax purposes.
 The SDAT's regulations are published officially in Title 18 of COMAR (the Code of Maryland Regulations).
 The print version of COMAR is available in all Maryland law libraries and many Maryland public libraries (SAILOR).
 SDAT's regulations are also available electronically here.